mdo/mdoml/index.md

 ## Breadcrumb

-Show the current path to a particular page with breadcrumb navigation.
+Use the custom `<breadcrumb>` element to show the current path to a particular page.
+Structurally, it's quite familiar to `<nav>` elements.
+Theoretically, it's contents could be generated based on the page's URL structure or something similar.

 <breadcrumb>
   <a href="#">Home</a>